mattsu2020/vim_rust/README.md

 compiled with a minimal feature set (typically called vim.tiny), which is used by many Linux distributions as the default vi editor.

-Vim runs under MS-Windows (7, 8, 10, 11), macOS, Haiku, VMS and almost all flavours of UNIX.
+Vim runs under MS-Windows (7, 8, 10, 11), macOS, Haiku and almost all flavours of UNIX.
 Porting to other systems should not be very difficult.
 Older versions of Vim run on MS-DOS, MS-Windows 95/98/Me/NT/2000/XP/Vista, Amiga DOS, Atari MiNT, BeOS, RISC OS and OS/2.
 These are no longer maintained.

-Rust ports of Amiga, QNX and VMS specific functionality now live in the `rust_os_amiga`, `rust_os_qnx` and `rust_os_vms` crates.
+Rust ports of Amiga and QNX specific functionality now live in the `rust_os_amiga` and `rust_os_qnx` crates.
 These replace the historical C implementations found in `src/os_*.c`.

 For Vim9 script see [README_VIM9](README_VIM9.md).